Catharina Ulrika Hjort af Ornäs: Death

 Catharina Ulrika finally died on 11 January 1837.
 Reportedly, her widower left her corpse lying in the room for a long time after her death, and by the time he decided to have it moved, it was partially eaten by rats.
 Unwilling to pay for a funeral despite his wealth, Hertzenhielm attempted to have her corpse transported away in secrecy at night.
 This was however discovered, which exposed the whole affair in public.

-Adrian Hertzenhielm was arrested and charged for the abuse and murder of his wife.
+Adrian Hertzenhielm was arrested and charged with the abuse and murder of his wife.
 Reportedly, he defended himself "with much boldness" during the interrogations.
 The case was given much attention in the contemporary Swedish press and became a case celebre of the time: "The horror, which had been exposed, was reported in all the papers of the kingdom and was for a long period the sole topic of conversation within all classes of society".

 Adrian Hertzenhielm, however, being 83 years old at the time of his arrest, died of natural causes before he was scheduled to be tried, and was therefore never sentenced.